Popular TV Actor Accused Of Stealing Cooking Oil At Restaurant In Hudson Valley

-A former star soap opera actor from such popular shows as "One Life To Live," and "All My Children," has been arrested in the Hudson Valley for an alleged cooking oil theft.
+A former star soap opera actor from such popular shows as "One Life To Live," and "All My Children," has been charged in connection to an alleged cooking oil theft in the Hudson Valley.

-Sullivan County resident Forbes March, age 49, of Jeffersonville, was arrested along with another man on Thursday, March 2 by Ulster Police following a complaint from Michael's Diner for the theft of used cooking oil.
+Forbes March, age 49, was arrested along with another man on Thursday, March 2 following a complaint from Michael's Diner in Ulster County for the theft of used cooking oil.

-Ulster Police Chief Kyle Berardi said members of the department responded to the diner, at 1071 Ulster Ave., for a report that two men were siphoning used cooking oil from a container in the rear of the restaurant.
+Ulster Police Chief Kyle Berardi said members of the department responded to the diner, at 1071 Ulster Ave. in the town of Ulster for a report that two men were siphoning used cooking oil from a container in the rear of the restaurant.

 When officers arrived they found March, along with Oscar Guardado, age 30, of Liberty, siphoning oil from a storage container owned by Buffalo Biodiesel, Berardi said.